cdnnnn/cdn/file.md

 // forms
 // ---------------------------------------------------------------------------
 .field { margin-bottom: 20px; }

+// constrains a field to its natural content width instead of stretching
+// across the (now unconstrained) workspace width — used for compact
+// single-value inputs/toggles like the Built-in Check params.
+.field--fit {
+  max-width: 360px;

+  .input { width: 100%; }
+}

 // side-by-side fields (e.g. Metric Name / Description) to use the wider
 // workspace now that .work__inner has no max-width cap